Wingcopter raises $22 million

 The Darmstadt-based start-up for delivery drones also announces series production.

-In its Series A financing round, the start-up Wingcopter was able to raise 22 million US dollars, the equivalent of just under 18 million euros.
-The money came from Xplorer Capital, which has also financed Uber, the Futury Regio Growth Fund, a Hessian growth financing fund, as well as Futury Ventures and Hessen Kapital III.
+In its Series A financing round, the start-up Wingcopter was able to raise 22 million US dollars, the equivalent of almost 18 million euros.
+The money comes from Xplorer Capital, which has already financed Uber, the Futury Regio Growth Fund, a Hessian growth financing fund, as well as Futury Ventures and Hessen Kapital III.

-The money will be used to build up logistics.
-One focus is on the delivery of Corona vaccines.
-In Malawi, Wingcopter is working on an initial project, supported by the Gesellschaft für Internationale Zusammenarbeit (GIZ).
+The money will be used to build up the logistics.
+One focus is on the delivery of coronavirus vaccines.
+Wingcopter is working on its first project in Malawi, supported by the Gesellschaft für Internationale Zusammenarbeit (GIZ).
 The drones can fly up to 120 kilometers.
-In addition, the new company headquarters is being built in Weiterstadt near Darmstadt, where series production is also to start.
-Already, more than 100 employees work for the start-up.
-"We are impressed with the Wingcopter team and the speed with which they have developed the product and built the company," says Xplorer Capital investor Jonathan McQueen.
+The new company headquarters are also being built in Weiterstadt near Darmstadt, where series production is also due to start.
+More than 100 employees already work for the start-up.
+"We are impressed by the Wingcopter team and the speed with which they have developed the product and built up the company," says Xplorer Capital investor Jonathan McQueen.

 Newsletter